 Xavier University of Louisiana, founded by Saint Katharine Drexel and the Sisters of the Blessed Sacrament, is Catholic and historically Black.
 The ultimate purpose of the University is to contribute to the promotion of a more just and humane society by preparing its students to assume roles of leadership and service in a global society.
 This preparation takes place in a diverse learning and teaching environment that incorporates all relevant educational means, including research and community service.

 The University’s major academic units are the College of Arts and Sciences (which awards baccalaureate degrees as well as master’s degrees in Education, Counseling, Public Health Sciences and Speech-Language Pathology and a doctorate in Educational Leadership) and the College of Pharmacy (which awards the Doctor of Pharmacy degree and a doctorate in Educational Leadership) and the College of Pharmacy (which awards the Doctor of Pharmacy degree and the Master of Health Sciences in Physician Assistant Studies).
-The University also awards the M.Th. in Theology through its Institute for Black Catholic Studies.
+The University also awards the Master of Theology through its Institute for Black Catholic Studies.

-Xavier offers preparation in more than 45 major areas on the undergraduate, graduate, and professional degree levels.
+Xavier offers preparation in nearly 50 major areas on the undergraduate, graduate, and professional degree levels.
 Undergraduate students, regardless of their major are required to complete forty hours of core curriculum courses that will challenge students to think critically and innovatively about their world, regions, communities, and themselves.

 From its founding Xavier has embraced a special mission to serve the African American Catholic community; however, its doors have always been open to qualified students of every race and creed.
-Today71.6 percent of its enrollment is African American and 19 percent is Catholic.
-Just under one-half of Xavier students are from Louisiana (48.4%), primarily from the New Orleans area.
-Non-local enrollment continues to increase with students coming from 40 other states.
-Fifteen foreign countries are represented on campus.
+Today73 percent of its enrollment is African American and 16 percent is Catholic.
+Just under one-half of Xavier students are from Louisiana (44.3%), primarily from the New Orleans area.
+Non-local enrollment continues to increase with students coming from 40 other states and U.S. territories.
+Sixteen foreign countries are represented on campus.
 Student life is enriched by the social and cultural setting of New Orleans, and by campus activities designed to enhance personal growth, interpersonal skills, and leadership in such areas as community service, the environment, cultural concerns, and social justice.